bahaaTuffaha/Project-ClosetArchive/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Closet-archive is an open-source app to help people organize , categorize and most importantly log what you have wore the last event to prevent waring the same cloths many times or help you when to put it in the landry and many more.
+Closet-Archive is an open-source app designed to assist people in organizing, categorizing, and, most importantly, logging their recent outfit choices.
+This functionality prevents the inadvertent repetition of clothing items, aids in laundry management, and offers various other features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>